top of page

 Joey’s eyes widened.
 “So I don’t have to give up sandwiches?
 Just swap the bread?”

 “Exactly,” I nodded.
-“You can still enjoy your sandwich, just make a smarter base choice—one that won’t leave you feeling like you need a nap right after.”
+“You can still enjoy your sandwich just make a smarter base choice.
+One that won’t leave you face-planting into the couch after lunch.”

 Food Rule 2: No Sugar

-Joey looked skeptical.
+Joey looked horrified.
 “No sugar?
-But I love ketchup.”
+But… I love ketchup.”

 “I get it,” I said with a grin.
 “I used to slather it on everything.
-But once I ditched the sugar, my mood and energy got way more stable.
+But once I ditched the sugar, my mood and energy finally leveled out.
 No more afternoon crashes.
-No more rollercoaster emotions.”
+No more rollercoaster emotions.
+Just steady fuel.”

-So next time you reach for that squeeze bottle of ketchup, ask yourself: is it worth the crash?
+So the next time you reach for that ketchup bottle, ask yourself: is it worth the crash — or is it time to choose strength instead?

 Food Rule 3: Choose Minimally Processed Foods